DataDog/dd-trace-py/docs/index.rst

-.. ddtrace documentation master file, created by sphinx-quickstart on Thu Jul  7 17:25:05 2016.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Datadog Trace Client
 ====================

 `ddtrace` is Datadog's tracing client for Python.
 It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visibility into bottlenecks and troublesome requests.

 Installation
 ------------